-Land For Good is a known leader on land access, tenure and transfer issues.
+We are a known leader on land access, tenure, and transfer issues.
 When we speak to an issue, policymakers listen.
 Our advocacy ranges from working directly with state agency officials to address program and service gaps and needs, to testifying before Congress on land access challenges that New England farmers face.
 We collaborate on policy development and advocacy with national, regional and state groups like the National Sustainable Agriculture Coalition, New England Farmers Union, American Farmland Trust, and state Farm Bureaus.

 We engage stakeholders in many different ways and at many different levels.
 We believe strongly in collaboration and partnership.
 Some examples of this work include our three-year multi-state Land For Farmers Project, and Land Access Projects with over 40 collaborating organizations around the region.
 Through these projects we have been fortunate to develop new training, expand advising, and improve resources and tools for farmers and landowners.
 We also continue to learn further with our partners about how best to support the variety of beginning farmer communities in our region.